Prominent C++ expert

 Entrepreneur & Trendwatcher

-Igor is an award-winning marketing strategist for global brands like Amazon, L’Oréal, Nike and Unilever, a new breed trendwatcher for Fortune 500s, a serial entrepreneur with multiple exits on his belt, and an angel investor.
+Igor is an energetic professional communicator with 1,000+ live on stage performances, award-winning marketing strategist for brands Amazon, L’Oréal, Nike and Unilever, new breed trendwatcher, serial entrepreneur with multiple exits, and an angel investor.

 CEO, Development center chief, Panasonic ITS